microsoft/cordova-plugin-websql/README.md

 ### Copyrights ###
 Copyright (c) Microsoft Open Technologies, Inc. All Rights Reserved.
 Licensed under the Apache License, Version 2.0.
-See License.txt in the project root for license information.
+See LICENSE.txt in the project root for license information.